calebgregory/rxdb-architecture/src/services/README.md

 `aws-cognito-auth.ts` is presented here as an example of an application interface to [AWS's Cognito SDK](https://www.npmjs.com/package/amazon-cognito-identity-js).

 Another example of a service you might want to wrap could be a stream of Network Statuses coming from a mobile device's operating system.
-You could translate that stream of statuses into an app-defined Enum, and put them into an RxDB Collection DeviceConditions that your app could in turn query and subscribe to.
-This allows you to develop and test application logic that depends on knowledge about DeviceConditions without having to run on an actual device.
+You could translate that stream of statuses into an app-defined Enum, and put them into an RxDB Collection `DeviceConditions` that your app could in turn query and subscribe to.
+This allows you to develop and test application logic that depends on knowledge about `DeviceConditions` without having to run on an actual device.

+This is a very powerful abstraction.
+Let me illustrate it with another example:

+Suppose your application logic interacts with a Device's file system.

+@TODO: finish this thought